mifki/df-twbt/PATCHES.md

         ...
         call  SDL_SemPost

     Address of that call instruction above is `p_display`.
-To check, go to the called function, and one of the last instructions should be `dec`.

     `p_display` is not required on Linux.
 This may cause problems though, so better would be to build a special version of `libgraphics.so` with a call to `renderer->display()` removed.